 Are you ready to be out of debt?
 Of course you are.
 That’s the understatement of the century; you can’t wait to be debt-free.
 But you feel like you’ve tried everything.
 And everywhere you turn, your debt is still there — affecting just about every area of your life.

 Have you really tried everything, though?
-We’ve got nine strategies you probably didn’t realize you could use to help you pay it off.
+We’ve got seven strategies you probably didn’t realize you could use to help you pay it off.

 1. Have This Company Pay Your Credit Card Bill This Month